Palermo Shooting

 Palermo Shooting is a 2008 film written and directed by German director Wim Wenders, and starring Campino, Dennis Hopper, Giovanna Mezzogiorno, Lou Reed in his final feature film appearance, and an uncredited Milla Jovovich, also playing herself.
 It was screened at the 2008 Cannes Film Festival.

 Plot

 A German photographer named Finn (Campino) comes to Palermo because he needs to make a clean break from his past.
 In the city, he meets a young woman named Flavia (Giovanna Mezzogiorno) and a completely different way of life.

 Production

-The is the first film directed by Wenders in his hometown, Düsseldorf.
+This is the first film directed by Wenders in his hometown, Düsseldorf.
 Filming also took place in the nearby cities of Essen and Neuss as well as in Palermo and other areas of Sicily.

 Soundtrack

 The film's original soundtrack includes songs from Beirut, Jason Collett, Portishead, Calexico, and Iron & Wine.
 It also features exclusive tracks from Grinderman, Bonnie Prince Billy, Matt Sweeney, and Sibylle Baier.